Taemin: 2020–2025: Never Gonna Dance Again, Advice, Guilty and Eternal

 Taemin released the song "My Day" for the soundtrack of tvN drama series Navillera in March 2021.
 He released his third Korean EP, Advice, on May 18.
 The album featured five songs, including the lead single of the same name.
 He previewed the single at an online concert called N.G.D.A.
 (Never Gonna Dance Again), which he held through the Beyond Live platform on May 2.
 The concert drew nearly 90,000 viewers across 119 countries.
 Taemin participated in the theme song for the 2020 Summer Olympics, which he recorded prior to his enlistment.

 Taemin returned as a soloist with his fourth EP Guilty on October 30, 2023, two years and five months after Advice.
 In December, he held a concert titled Metamorph at the Inspire Arena in Incheon.
 He was the first artist to hold a standalone concert at the venue, which is the first multi-purpose arena in South Korea.
 Taemin's solo contract with SM Entertainment ended in March 2024, though he continued to conduct group activities with Shinee under the company.
 He signed a new contract with BPM Entertainment for his solo promotions.
+In July he performed at KCON 2024 at Crypto.com Arena Los Angeles.
 He released his fifth EP, Eternal, on August 19, commemorating the tenth anniversary of his solo debut.
-On August 31, he embarked on a world tour, titled Ephemeral Gaze, beginning with concerts in Asia.
+On August 31, he embarked on a world tour, titled Ephemeral Gaze, beginning with concerts in Asia and expanding to the U.S., Europe, and South America.
 He hosted the Mnet survival show Road to Kingdom: Ace of Ace in September 2024.
 His tour concluded in April 2025 with encore shows at the Olympic Gymnastics Arena in Seoul.
+In total, the tour included 29 cities across 20 countries.

-On September 13, he embarked on a Japanese arena tour, titled Veil, and released a digital single, also titled "Veil".
+On September 13, he embarked on a Japanese arena tour, titled Veil, and released a digital single of the same name.
+His arena tour ended in Hyogo on December 25 following 11 performances.
+He staged an additional concert in Las Vegas the following month.